Designing for Trust in Deep Research Agents

 Rigid Automation Erodes User Trust

 Trust is personal, context-aware, and earned through consistency.
 In current agentic workflows, users are passive recipients of built-in system loops.
-Agents are often rigid and prescriptive—they treat a casual "shopping research" with the same logic as a "high-stakes legal audit," ignoring that these tasks require vastly different levels of human-in-the-loop engagement.
+Agents are often rigid and prescriptive, treating a casual "shopping research" with the same logic as a "high-stakes legal audit," ignoring that these tasks require vastly different levels of human-in-the-loop engagement.
 Furthermore, agents often make "invisible" autonomous decisions (e.g., skipping paywalled content or choosing between conflicting facts) without any user governance.

 Current Gemini Deep Research - Full Autonomous